 I really do tend to throw this “hardest thing in BJJ” phrase a lot, don’t I?
 I’ve used it before when describing guard passing, and on occasion, in regard to other submissions, or even guard retention.
 It is true, they’re all hard.
 In fact, BJJ is hard!
 That said, submissions are truly the most difficult task to accomplish, especially when it comes to tapping out a seasoned opponent.
 Since winning by submission is what everyone’s after, people tend to be really stubborn about giving those up.

-The second highest percentage finish in Brazilian Jiu-Jitsu (after the armbar) is the rear-naked choke.
-As the name implies, it is a chokehold done form the rear, or as we like to say in BJJ, from the back.
+The second highest percentage finish in Brazilian Jiu-Jitsu (after the armbar) is the Rear Naked Choke.
+As the name implies, it is a chokehold done from the rear, or as we like to say in BJJ, from the back.
 Back control is a tough spot to get out of, mainly because of three things.
 One is the rotational control of the hips, the second is the similar control over the shoulders and the third is the constant threat of submission, mainly consisting of strangles.
-The rear-naked choke ranks the highest among them, and for a good reason – it works.
+The Rear Naked Choke ranks the highest among them, and for a good reason – it works.
 However, the more we try to use it, the harder it becomes to get the finish.
 The choke still works perfectly, but people are wising up to the setups and mechanics more and more, making execution harder.

 One reason for this is that we do tend to overcomplicate things in BJJ.
 Yes, having plenty of steps and entails on how to place every fingertip is cool, but at the end of the day, it is supposed to achieve a goal – put someone to sleep.
 All the micro battles form the back are resulting in us becoming less and less effective at doing what was originally intended – submitting someone.
 That’s where moves like the Short choke BJJ strangle come in to play.
 Those are moves that I like to call “flash” submissions.
 They work in an instant, without too much fuss and physics.
 Simply put they get the job done when the fancy stuff fails.